skku-syslab/lockify/README.md

 - `include/`: Contains small changes to header files
 - `fast26ae/`: Includes the README and scripts used for artifact evaluation (see `fast26ae/README.md`)

-> **Note**: If you are reviewing the artifact for AE, all setup steps are already scripted — you can go directly to `fast26ae/README.md`.
+> **Note**: For FAST'26 artifact reviewers, all setup steps are fully scripted — you can proceed directly to `fast26ae/README.md`.
 ---

 ## Getting Started Guide

+We assume a cluster where multiple client nodes share the same storage node via NVMe-over-TCP.
+All client nodes are reuqired to (1) have our Lockify kernel installed, (2) use a shared-disk file system (GFS2 or OCFS2), and (3) be configured with the host-side NVMe-over-TCP module.
+The storage node only needs to be configured with the target-side NVMe-over-TCP module.

 This guide consists of three parts: